simonstanley/career-breaking/_posts/2023-06-12-The_Wood_of_Shaws_-_part_1.md

 <img src="/career-breaking/assets/images/Maddie_bed.jpeg" class="img-responsive">

-Ruben was an old dog at 14, he'd had a troubled start to life, hence the careful introduction, but in my whole time there I never saw the ferrel side to him Rosie had warned me about.
+Ruben was an old dog at fourteen, he'd had a troubled start to life, hence the careful introduction, but in my whole time there I never saw the ferrel side to him Rosie had warned me about.
 He hobbled around us with his weak back legs sniffing away quite politely.
 My relationship with all three would grow enormously over the coming weeks.

 <br>
 Ruben keeping an eye on the garden